 "Welcome to convergence culture, where old and new media collide, where grassroots and corporate media intersect, where the power of the media producer and the power of the media consumer interact in unpredictable ways."

 This process of convergence is said to also enable a new form of participatory culture, in which the technical possibilities of the social web facilitate civic engagement and political participation in a playfully simple way, as they allow them to easily become part of everyday media activity (Jenkins et al., 2009).
 For Jenkins (2010), (digital) communication media and media technologies can, under certain conditions, function as so-called 'civic media' that enable participation in the public sphere, or "any use of any technology for the purposes of increasing civic engagement and public participation, enabling the exchange of meaningful information, fostering social connectivity, constructing critical perspectives, insuring transparency and accountability, or strengthening citizen agency."
 (Jenkins, 2010, n.d.)
 Bruns (2007; 2008) made a similar argument in his approach to 'produsage'-the fusion of individual use and production processes.
 He stated that networked communication on the social web and the self-organized and collaborative production of media content can be seen as nuclei of political practices, as they break up a mass-media compatible and hierarchically structured political public sphere.

 However, more pessimistic voices argue against the greater power of new forms of participatory communication, stating that even in the seemingly limitless world of internet communication, strong concentration processes can still be observed.
 In principle, it is possible for every citizen to publish their opinion.
-But the technical structure of the internet, the logic of search engines, the individual attention practices, the increasing power of platforms such as Facebook and Google mean that a small group of companies have maintained strong power positions, and only comparatively little content on the internet is actually accessed by larger audiences.
+But the technical structure of the internet, the logic of search engines, the individual attention practices, the popularity of corporate platforms such as Facebook, X and Google have resulted in a small group of companies (e.g., Meta, X Corp. and Alphabet Inc.) obtaining strong power positions and forming quasimonopolies.
 Within the framework of disintermediation, new competitors of journalism, and new intermediaries on the information market (such as search engines, corporate media, etc.) have emerged, who can address the audience directly through internet communication, without being dependent on the journalistic "pinhole" (cfr.
 Neuberger, 2009: 54ff.).
 This process has not only accelerated in recent years, but quasi-monopolies have also formed.
 For example, Krotz (2017) referred to the fact that in some countries, the majority of the public equates the internet with the use of a few platforms such as Facebook, Google and WhatsApp; and everything that is not displayed, shared, etc. on these platforms does not gain public relevance, at least not to the same extent.